Miss-Jojo/A-shopping-website/README.md

 <br />
 <b>Date:- 1st July</b>
 <br />
-header ended.
-Navbar and panels finished.
+Finished the Navbar & the Panels.
+The Header is finished.